 Although, it is hard to predict owners voluntarily getting rid of the entire existing aluminium composite panel facades and replacing them with fire resistant panels, as the costs will escalate.
-Adoption of partial replacement with adequate barrier bands of fire resistant panels could prevent the fire from spreading.
-Moreover, there are some conscious builders who have already started removal of all ACPs used in old buildings in the interest of safety of the occupants, employees and visitors.
+Adoption of partial replacement with adequate barrier bands of fire resistant board could prevent the fire from spreading.
+Moreover, there are some conscious builders who have already started removal of all ACPs used in old buildings in the interest of the safety of the occupants, employees and visitors.

 “ECOPRO” thinks a step ahead towards sustainability.
 Its multi-use eco-friendly fibre cement sheets come with priceless features like: